rune-labs/opensource/jupyter-notebook-templates/README.md

 First, set up your analysis environment in Python.
 Then, download/clone this repository and load up the .ipynb files in Jupyter Notebook.

 * [00_python_installation_instructions](./00_python_installation_instructions.md)
 details how to set up a Python analysis environment on a Mac.
 This notebook can be skipped if you already have the Anaconda distribution.
-However, you may want to install two additional packages: `runeq` for utilizing the Stream API and `gql` for using the Graph API.
+However, you should install `runeq` for utilizing the Stream API.

 * [01_download_neural_data](./01_download_neural_data.ipynb)
 walks through a simple example of pulling raw time series and spectrograms and saving those as CSV files.